phpbb/documentation/development/development/css-guidelines.rst

 ++++++++++++++++++++++++++++++++++++++++++++
 .. note::

-This is used to provide detailed linting for our stadards via the ``.stlyelintrc`` file in the root of the project.
+This is used to provide detailed linting for our standards via the ``.stlyelintrc`` file in the root of the project.

 2. `postcss-sorting <https://github.com/hudochenkov/postcss-sorting>`_
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++